KiviGibson/Pygame_project/README.md

 # Pygame project
- first atempt to create game using pygame, project created for IT class.
+ first attempt to create game using pygame, project created for IT class.